 Nate also works with Wisconsin’s growing alcohol beverage industry, focusing on state and local permitting and licensing matters, and providing counsel on trade regulation, fair dealership law, and related trade practice disputes.
 He has developed key relationships with alcohol beverage regulatory staff in state and municipal government.

 Nate also has a broad-based state regulatory practice, providing counsel on government procurement and related protests, ethics and lobbying law, and campaign finance regulation.
 He has extensive experience developing and drafting proposed legislation and administrative rules in highly regulated industry areas.

-Nate has over a decade of experience in senior positions of state government, including chief of staff at the Public Service Commission of Wisconsin, and chief legal counsel to former Wisconsin governor Jim Doyle.
-He has served on numerous state boards and advisory councils, including as chairman of the governor’s Pardon Advisory Board and member of the state Claims Board.
-He also has testified on energy policy matters before the Wisconsin legislature and frequently presents to industry groups on public utility regulatory developments.
+Nate has over a decade of experience in senior positions of Wisconsin government, including chief of staff at the Public Service Commission of Wisconsin, and chief legal counsel to former Wisconsin governor Jim Doyle.
+He has served on numerous state boards, including as chairman of the governor’s Pardon Advisory Board and member of the state Claims Board, and he has testified on energy policy matters before the Wisconsin legislature and frequently presents to industry groups on public utility regulatory developments.